 Another popular tattoo was the semi-colon, one that held a lot of significance for those who got it.
 The semi-colon was a sign that a story wasn’t over, something that those who struggled with mental health issues and suicidal thoughts took comfort in.

 At this point, the idea of the ‘seedy’ tattoo shop finally died off.
 There were huge advances in sanitation, and we saw that tattoos were perfectly safe to get.
 As such, the number of people getting tattooed rose dramatically.

 In the last decade, we saw all kinds of trends in tattooing.
 More and more people got tattooed, as workplaces relaxed their policies on visible tattoos.
 Tattoos were no longer seen as a taboo practice, and it was clear that those who were tattooed were as professional and regular as anyone else.

 The art saw lots of different styles evolve, too.
-The watercolour tattoo brought new depths of colour to tattoos, creating beautiful delicate designs to many peoples’ skin.
+The watercolor tattoo brought new depths of color to tattoos, creating beautiful delicate designs to many peoples’ skin.
 There was also the biomechanical trend, where tattoos showed cogs and gears ‘underneath’ the wearer’s skin.